Akuma (Street Fighter): Creation and design

 Akuma's design was influenced by Kongorikishi statues.

 Akuma was created by request of Noritaka Funamizu to Akiman when creating a new Street Fighter character.
 Akuma was designed in order to please fans who were victims of April's Fools in the claims from journalists that there was a hidden character named Sheng Long.
 Funamizu wanted the character, Akuma, to be based on Ryu's design.
 While still being an evil character, Yasuda still wanted to create a major contrast between the regular boss, M. Bison, and Akuma.
 Akuma was created in a single hour when the designer was asked by his superiors to make something similar to the Super Saiyan transformation from the Dragon Ball franchise, based on Yoshiki Okamoto's directions.
 Akiman, who was in charge of the design, explained that "the face is based on a Buddha statue or a Kongo Rikishi statue".
 The Japanese kanji "ten" (天) — meaning "Heaven" —, was added by the staff at the time in a fit of impulse.

-Akuma first appears in Super Street Fighter II Turbo defeating the final boss with his Shun Goku Satsu (瞬獄殺, Shun Goku Satsu) technique which acts in fast fashion.
+Akuma first appears in Super Street Fighter II Turbo defeating the final boss with his Shun Goku Satsu (瞬獄殺, Shun Goku Satsu) (despite this, the move cannot be used ingame outside of the cutscene) technique which acts in fast fashion.
 The same move has been shown in other games like in Street Fighter IV where Akuma is seen defeating Gouken in the intro whereas Ryu's evil alter egos have performed it influenced by the Satsui no Hadou that Akuma controls and masters like Oni.
 Akuma's introduction in Super Street Fighter II Turbo stemmed from the development team's desire to introduce a "mysterious and really powerful" character, with his status as a hidden character within the game resulting from later discussions.
 When asked regarding the presence of Akuma as a secret character in several of Capcom's fighting games, Capcom's Noritaka Funamizu stated that, while he did not personally support the concept, he said, "Akuma is a character that can fit in any game design nicely".